Bundesliga transfers: where should the Champions League clubs look to strengthen? | DW | 09.07.2019

 The transfer window may be just getting started, but the Bundesliga’s Champions League participants have already been busy.
-DW’s Ed McCambridge takes a look at where each club should go from here.
+We take a look at where each club should go from here.

 Bayern Munich